bhvshrikant/Regression/README.md

 ### Key Questions
 1. What are the most significant factors affecting the chances of admission?
 2. How are these factors correlated among themselves?
-3. What do I do to get a 95% chance of admission?
+3. What do an aspirant do to get a 95% chance of admission?
-4. Which Regression model worked best?
+4. Ridge(L2) vs Lasso(L1).
+Which one worked better?

 ### Files
 - `Jamboree_Linear_Regression_Shrikant_Bhv.ipynb`: Jupyter Notebook containing the complete analysis.